andrewwhitten/awesome-salesforce-architect/README.md

 * [Salesforce Architect Certification Overview](https://trailhead.salesforce.com/credentials/architectoverview) - Everything on Trailhead you need to plan your Architect journey, including CAA (Certified Application Architect), CSA (Certified System Architect) and CTA (Certified Technical Architect)
 * [Salesforce Architect Trailmixes (filter on Trailmixes)](https://trailhead.salesforce.com/en/search?keywords=architect) - Comprehensive and free online Trailhead lessons to get you ready for your certification exams.
 Consensus is that these are a great start, but extra study and experience is ussually needed to pass the architect level exams
 * [Focus on Force (PAID)](https://focusonforce.com/salesforce-certifications/) - FoF have good study guides and practice exam questions to get you ready for your Certified Application Architect (CAA) exam
+* [TOGAF](https://www.opengroup.org/togaf) - the inspiration to Salesforce's new SOGAF framework, and well regarded in its own right.
+Vendor neutral.

 ### Blogs
 * [Salesforce Architects Blog](https://medium.com/salesforce-architects) - Official Architect blog